-RPO and RTO (recovery point objective and recovery time objective) are two important metrics you should consider as part of your wider disaster recovery plan.
-Here we take a closer look at both, and why they matter to any business or organisation.
+RPO and RTO (Recovery Point Objective and Recovery Time Objective) are two important metrics to consider as part of your wider disaster recovery plan for your business.
+Here we take a closer look at both and explain why they matter to your organisation.

 RPO – Recovery Point Objective

 So, what is RPO?
-Well, in simple terms, your Recovery Point Objective (RPO) specifies how much time you have during a data ‘disaster’ before the amount of data you lose goes beyond what’s considered acceptable as defined in your Business Continuity Plan.
+Recovery Point Objective (RPO) specifies how much time you have during a data ‘disaster’ before the amount of data you lose goes beyond what’s considered acceptable as defined in your Business Continuity Plan.

-So in practice, RPO looks at what just happened, while RTO focuses on how long it takes to fix…
+RPO (Recovery Point Objective) looks at what just happened, while RTO (Recovery Time Objective) focuses on how long it takes to fix.

 RTO – Recovery Time Objective

-And what is RTO?
+What is RTO?
 As the name suggests, this is your disaster recovery time: how long it should take to recover fully from data loss, or a system or application problem that exposes or restricts access to data.
-As with your RPO, your RTO depends on the nature of your business and the sensitivity of data it generates and/or stores – so the more business-critical and/or private the data that’s potentially compromised, the faster you need to have it fully recovered and secured.
-Like your RPO, you should state your RTO clearly in your Business Continuity and Disaster Recovery Plan, and ensure you have the means to meet it should anything go wrong.
+Your RTO depends on the nature of your business and the sensitivity of data it generates and/or stores – so the more business-critical and/or private the data that’s potentially compromised, the faster you need to have it fully recovered and secured.
+You should state your RTO clearly in your Business Continuity and Disaster Recovery Plan, and ensure you have the means to meet it should anything go wrong.

 - RPO is the maximum amount of time between the last data backup and the ‘disaster’ that affects it.
 The more frequent the backups, the less data you lose.

 - RTO is the maximum amount of time that can pass between data loss and complete recovery of systems.
-Depending on the data type, this can be an hour, or 15 minutes, while for banks or legal firms, for example – RTO is ‘immediately’!
+Depending on the data type, this can be an hour, or 15 minutes – for banks or legal firms, for example, RTO is ‘immediately’!

 How to define RPO and RTO for your business